Part II, chapter 9: Reinstatement

 9.6 Salary protection and reinstatement priority entitlement

 A person with a surplus or laid-off priority entitlement, who accepts a position for which the rate of pay is lower than that of their former position, may be entitled to salary protection.
 However, being in receipt of salary protection does not necessarily mean that the person is eligible for a reinstatement priority entitlement.
-If the appointment is to a position that, in accordance with TBSDefinition of Promotion Regulations, is considered to be equivalent to their former position, there is no eligibility for the reinstatement priority entitlement, even though the person may be in receipt of salary protection.
+If the appointment or deployment is to a position that, in accordance with TBSDefinition of Promotion Regulations, is considered to be equivalent to their former position, there is no eligibility for the reinstatement priority entitlement, even though the person may be in receipt of salary protection.

 Eligibility for the reinstatement priority entitlement is calculated based on the salary in effect for the former and new positions on the date of the appointment or deployment to the new position.

 Salary protection is independent of the reinstatement priority entitlement.
-Salary protection does not end if the priority entitlement expires without the employee being appointed to a position at their former group and level or equivalent.
+Salary protection does not end if the priority entitlement expires without the employee being appointed or deployed to a position at their former group and level or equivalent.

 Note: